All About The Fairways

 Tom retired from the Fairways in the late 70's and managed

-the Duskey Susters as well as the
+the Duskey Sisters as well as the

-Kim Newport Band, Brotherly Love and several other acts.
+Kim Newport Band, Brotherly Love,

 He also managed several venues during this time.
 In the